stephenjohnlimb/boot/K8s.md

 by microk8s and some of the add-ons that have been enabled.

 Lets create a **test** namespace.

+But what is a 'context' - it is just a mechanism and sort of working set of namespaces your `kubectl` will interact with.

 ```
 # Create the namespace
 kubectl create namespace test